 Following her experiences the woman consulted Slee Blackwell medical negligence specialist, Oliver Thorne.
 Oliver agreed to take on the case, working under a No Win, No Fee Agreement.

 Supportive expert evidence was obtained from a consultant general surgeon.
 An admission of liability was made by Northern Devon Healthcare NHS Trust.
 Subsequently an offer of £20,000 was received.
-A counter offer of £25,000 was made which was accepted by the defendant and the negligence claim was concluded accordingly.
+A counter offer of £25,000 was made which was accepted by the defendant and the negligence claim was concluded on that basis.

-For guidance on making a medical negligence claim call our free legal helpline on 0808 139 1606 or email us at [email protected]
+For guidance on making a North Devon District Hospital medical negligence claim call our free legal helpline on 0333 888 0404 or email us at [email protected]

-further information about making a medical negligence claim can be found on our specialist website, www.medicalaccidents.co.uk
+More detailed information about making medical negligence claims can be found on our specialist website, www.medicalaccidents.co.uk